ristosip/clanky-game-engine/README.md

 To build this project you need Qt, which you can get here: https://www.qt.io/

-The ClankyGameEngine project was tested on Windows 10 (version 1903) using Qt 5.12.5.
+The ClankyGameEngine project was tested on Windows 10 using Qt 5.12.5.